perracodex/kopapi/.wiki/02-api-usage/10-path-level-metadata.md

 - **summary**: A brief summary of the path.
 - **description**: A human-readable description of the path.
-- **servers**: An array of server objects to be used by the path.
-Syntax is the same as the root level `servers` object.
+- **servers**: A set of server configurations used at path-level, overriding the top-level defined servers (if present).
+- **parameters**: A set of parameters applicable to all operations in this path.

 ---